dc-srap

 The physical format of the resource SHOULD be indicated in dct:format.
 It is recommended that a standard list, such as the Internet Media Types (MIME) be used.

-Additional information about the content of the resource MAY be recorded.
-The dct:abstract is a resource summary and is often found in the content of the resource itself.
-The dct:tableOfContents is a listing of the significant sections within the resource.
-The dct:description would be a general general description of the resource.
+The dct:description MAY be used for any general description of the resource.
 This can be an account of the contents of the resource or any other description or context that may aid in searching or selection of the resource.

 These date properties SHOULD be used to represent important dates in the life cycle of the resource:

-dct:date, dct:issued, dct:modified, dct:dateAccepted, srap:dateRetracted, srap:embargoDateRange
+dct:date, dct:issued, dct:modified, dct:dateAccepted, srap:dateRetracted, srap:embargoDateRange, srap:versionType

 YYYY YYYY-MM YYYY-MM-DD